vseryakov/alpinejs-app/README.md

 ## Directive: `x-render`

 Binds to click events to display components.
 Can set components via a syntax supporting names, paths, or URLs with parameters through `parsePath`.
 Nothing happens in case the expression is empty.
+Event's default action is cancelled automatically.

 Special options include: